 Field Maps is meant to simplify and streamline the Esri field apps suite.
 Having one app to install, sign into, and use makes the life of a mobile worker better.
 Having one app to test, validate onto your network, and deploy makes the life of an IT admin easier.
 We believe reducing the number of available apps will result in an easier to understand, easier to deploy, and easier to use field mobility strategy at your organization.

-How should you begin planning your transition to Field Maps?
+How should you transition to Field Maps?

 What about the Windows versions of Collector and Explorer?
 Will they be retired in December 2021 as well?